One common question in regards to the set up of an SMSF is “How much is needed to set up an SMSF?”

 Using the the same calculation, by reducing your annual fees, theoretically, the minimum amount needed to set up an SMSF should also reduce.
-For example if you can the total of your SMSF accounting fees, audit fees, SMSF ATO levy and annual ASIC fees to $150,000 or less the the minimum needed for an SMSF would only be $150,000.
+For example if you can the total of your SMSF accounting fees, audit fees, SMSF ATO levy and annual ASIC fees to $1,500 or less per year the the minimum needed for an SMSF would only be $150,000.

 Flaw with the $200,000 SMSF rule of thumb